jasquier/the-c-programming-language/ch-1-a-tutorial-introduction/README.md

 Notice how `main` and `getline` communicate through a pair of arguments and a returned value.
 On the other hand, `copy` is used only for its effect and returns no value.
 We use `void` to state explicitly that no value is returned.

 `getline` puts the character '\0' at the end of the array.
-This character is know as the null terminator and is used to mark the end of a string of characters.
+This character is known as the null terminator and is used to mark the end of a string of characters.
 The `%s` format specifier in `printf` expects the corresponding argument to be a null terminated character array.

 ## 1.10 External Variables and Scope

+So far we have only seen variables declared inside of functions making the variables local to the defining function.
+Variables such as the ones we have seen come into existence only when their defining function is called and they disappear when the function returns.
+These variables are also known as _automatic variables_.
+If an automatic variable is not set upon function entry then it will contain garbage.

+The alternative to automatic variables are _external variables_ or variables that are external to all functions and can be accessed by name by any function.

 ---